 Line 36.
-If more than a single issue of bonds will be refunded, enter the date of issue of each of the issues.
+If more than a single issue of tax-exempt bonds or taxable bonds will be refunded, enter the date of issue for each refunded issue.

 Part VII-Miscellaneous

 Line 37.
 Under the rules of section 147(f), private activity bonds are not tax exempt unless they receive public approval by certain officials or voter referendums.
 Enter the name of the governmental unit(s) approving the issue.
 Enter also the date of approval by the applicable elected representatives and the date of the public hearing.
 In the alternative, enter the date of the voter referendum.